 Don’t wait for a vendor to inform you of a breach that has put your organization’s data, operations, and reputation at risk.
 If Technology Service Providers are essential to your day-to-day business, consider BAI’s Vendor Management Risk Assessment as part of your vendor management approach.

 This risk assessment helps to ensure your TSPs are adhering to the same risk management, security, privacy, and other policies that would be expected if your own organization were conducting the activities in-house.
-Our expert use a methodology based on NIST (National Institute of Standards and Technology)’s supply chain risk management practices to examine:
+Our experts use a methodology based on NIST’s supply chain risk management practices to examine:

 - Management Responsibilities